scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 implementations of the models have been created and are being used in Chandra operations.
 One models the temperature of the power supply for the ACIS science instrument [ACIS]_.
-The other models five temperatures on the Sun-pointed side of the forward structure that surrounds the HRMA X-ray mirror.
+The other models five temperatures on the Sun-pointed side of the forward structure that surrounds the X-ray mirror.
 Each week, as the schedule of observations for the following week is assembled the models are used to confirm that no thermal limits are violated.
 Separate cron jobs also run daily to perform post-facto "predictions" of